-Program Integrity (PI) receives complaints and referrals from Medicaid recipients, their families, providers, the public, and through various federal and state agencies.
-PI pursues each referral of suspected fraud, waste & abuse it receives and uses the information to open investigations.
-Utah Program Integrity investigates provider fraud, waste & abuse in all aspects of the Utah Medicaid Program.
-Any Medicaid recipient, health care provider or private citizen may report suspected provider fraud, waste & abuse to Program Integrity for investigation.
+The Utah Office of Inspector General (Utah OIG/Office) receives complaints and referrals from Medicaid recipients, their families, providers, the public, and through various federal and state agencies.
+The Offices Special Investigations Unit (SIU) pursues each referral of suspected fraud, waste & abuse it receives, and uses the information to open investigations.
+The Utah OIG SIU investigates provider fraud, waste & abuse in all aspects of the Utah Medicaid Program.
+Any Medicaid recipient, health care provider or private citizen may report suspected provider fraud, waste & abuse for investigation.

 What is Medicaid Provider (Public Assistance) Fraud?